pilaf/webliero-faq/README.md

 ### How can create my own maps or edit existing ones?

 Check the [liero-palettes](https://github.com/pilaf/liero-palettes) GitHub repo, which contains a guide on how to edit Liero maps using available free software.

+### Does WebLiero have bots?

+No. Every player you see is a real human.

 ## Room List